Ask Congress to Pass the GYMS Act to Save Local Gyms and Fitness Studios

-Government-mandated shutdowns and operating restrictions have devastated local gyms, with one in four fitness facilities at risk of closing its doors forever.
+Government-mandated shutdowns and operating restrictions have devastated local gyms and fitness studios, with tens of thousands of fitness facilities at risk of closing its doors forever.

-Gyms have been unable to fully participate in other federal relief programs due to limitations on the use of funds for standard gym expenses such as independent instructors
+Gyms and fitness studios have been unable to fully participate in other federal relief programs because of limitations on the use of funds for gyms’ and fitness studios’ standard expenses.

-Direct relief for gyms is essential to helping small and mid-sized fitness facilities recover the revenue lost to mandatory closures, class size limits, and other restrictions.
+Direct aid for gyms and fitness studios is essential to helping small and mid-sized fitness facilities recover the revenue lost to mandatory closures, class size limits, and other restrictions.

-With swift and targeted government action, we can save thousands of our nation’s community gyms from collapse, so they can pay their trainers, support the local economies, and keep their communities healthy.
+With swift and targeted government action, we can save tens of thousands of our nation’s community gyms and fitness studios from bankruptcy, so they can pay trainers, support their local economies, and keep their communities healthy.

 The nation’s gyms and fitness facilities face higher closure rates than other hard-hit industries, like restaurants and bars, according to Yelp.
 Based on its respective size, the gym industry has a closure rate nearly five times the restaurant industry and one-third higher than the bar/nightclub industry.

-Community gyms help tens of millions of Americans stay healthy, improving their immune systems and reducing rates of chronic and infectious disease.
+Community gyms and fitness studios help tens of millions of Americans stay healthy, improving their immune systems and reducing rates of chronic and infectious disease.